 Recognize the indicators

-Have your air conditioning system checked ASAP
+Have your home’s AC checked ASAP

 Proactively maintaining your home’s air conditioning system will help escape a malfunction on the hottest summer days, when your air conditioning system is functioning at full capacity all day and night for weeks and months.
-During an annual maintenance call, an expert air conditioning technician can typically avert an emergency by locating issues and replacing parts before they breakdown, and cleaning and tuning the system so it works like new again during the heat of summer when you need it the most.
+During an annual maintenance call, an expert air conditioning technician can usually avert an emergency by locating issues and replacing parts before they breakdown, and cleaning and tuning the system so it works like new again during the heat of summer when you need it the most.